-- a A matter personal to a member of staff that is being considered by a meeting of the Policy & Resources Committee is subject to standing order 11 above. - b Subject to the council's policy regarding absences from work, the council's most senior member of staff shall notify the chairman of the Policy & Resources Committee or, if he is not available, the vice-chairman of the Policy and Resources Committee of absence occasioned by illness or other reason. - The Mayor of the Council or in his absence, the Deputy Mayor shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Town Clerk.
-The review and appraisal shall be reported in writing and is subject to approval by resolution by the Policy & Resources Committee. - d Subject to the council's policy regarding the handling of grievance matters, the council's most senior employee (or other employees) shall contact the chairman of the Policy & Resources committee or in his absence, the vice-chairman of the Policy & Resources committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of an appropriate sub-committee. - e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by an employee relates to the chairman or vice-chairman of the Policy & Resources committee, this shall be communicated to
+- a A matter personal to a member of staff that is being considered by a meeting of the Policy & Resources Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the Policy & Resources Committee or, if they are not available, the vice-chairman of the Policy & Resources Committee of absence occasioned by illness or other reason. - The Mayor of the Council or in their absence, the Deputy Mayor shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Town Clerk.
+The review and appraisal shall be reported in writing and is subject to approval by resolution by the Policy & Resources Committee. - Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of Policy & Resources Committee or in their absence, the vice-chairman of the Policy & Resources Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of an appropriate sub-committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by a member of staff relates to the chairman or vice-chairman of the Policy & Resources Committee this shall be communicated to another member of the Policy & Resources Committee OR the Mayor unless it is the same person, or another Committee chairman, which shall be reported back and progressed by resolution of the Policy & Resources Committee. - Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g The council shall keep all written records relating to employees secure.
+All paper records shall be secured and locked and electronic records shall be

-- another member of the Policy & Resources committee OR the Deputy Mayor unless it is the same person, or another sub-committee chairman, which shall be reported back and progressed by resolution of the Policy & Resources committee. - f Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g The council shall keep all written records relating to employees secure.
-All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - h Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19(f) and (g) above if so justified. - i Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to the Town Clerk and the Mayor of the Council and the Chairman of the Policy and Resources committee as appropriate.
+- password protected and encrypted. - h In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f). - i Access and means of access by keys and/or computer passwords to records of employment referred to in 19 (f) and 9G) shall be provided only to the Town Clerk and the Mayor of the Council and the Chairman of the Policy & Resources Committee as appropriate.